Insurance DTAs: Valuation Allowances and Admissibility

 Another dynamic that consistently arises in these discussions is the natural pressure on management to avoid valuation allowances or non-admitted assets.

-From a financial reporting perspective, these adjustments can reduce earnings under GAAP and decrease statutory surplus--lowering the company's risk based capital (RBC).
+From a financial reporting perspective, these adjustments can reduce earnings and decrease statutory surplus, lowering the company's risk-based capital (RBC).
 They may also raise concerns with boards, regulators, or rating agencies.
-As a result, there is often a strong preference to support full realization wherever possible.
+As a result, there is often a strong preference to support full realization and admissibility wherever possible.

-It is also important to recognize that the valuation allowance analysis is not static.
-Deferred tax assets are evaluated each reporting period, and the conclusion may change over time as facts and circumstances evolve.
-So, a company that records a valuation allowance in one year is not locked into that position indefinitely.
-Improvements in operating results, changes in forecasts, or the emergence of stronger positive evidence may support the reduction—or even elimination—of a valuation allowance in future periods.
+It is also important to recognize that the valuation allowance analysis is reassessed each reporting period as facts and circumstances evolve.
+As a result, a company that records a valuation allowance in one year is not necessarily locked into that conclusion indefinitely.
+Improvements in operating results, changes in forecasts, or stronger positive evidence may support reducing, or even eliminating, a valuation allowance in future periods, while deterioration in performance or additional negative evidence may require it to increase.

 Conclusion

-Ultimately, the successful evaluation of deferred tax assets requires more than technical compliance.
-It depends on coordination across tax, finance, actuarial, and operational teams—and on a consistent, well-supported narrative around future performance.
+Ultimately, the successful evaluation of DTAs requires more than technical compliance.
+It depends on coordination across tax, finance, actuarial, and operational teams, along with consistent forecasts, clear documentation, and a disciplined assessment of whether a position can be substantiated over time.

 Frequently Asked Questions about Valuation Allowances, Admissibility, and Deferred Tax Assets